epnetMm/EP-NET/README.md

 # EP-NET
-This is the source code of EPNET
+This is the prototype source code of EPNET